onap/archived-dmaap-messagerouter-messageservice/docs/offeredapis/offeredapis.rst

 Provisioning
 ------------
-**Description**: To create , modify or delete the MessageRouter topics.
-Generally Invenio application will use these  below apis to create , assign topics to the users.
-These APIs can also be used by other applications to provision topics in MessageRouter
+**Description**: To create , modify or delete the MessageRouter topics.These APIs can also be used by other applications to provision topics in MessageRouter.
+DMaaP BusController is recommended for topic and AAf permissions provisoning

 Create Topic
 ============